StrahilPeykov/slunshine/README.md

 ### Adding Animations
 Use Framer Motion components and the existing animation system.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## License

 This project is private and proprietary.
 All rights reserved.